 One constant theme from all of us was that it's time for those who dismiss the power of individual action to reconsider.

-Another was the one I hint at above in the image of Pete Seeger (taken by David Rothenberg in 2010).
+Another was the one I hint at above in the image of Pete Seeger (taken by David Rothenberg in 2010 when I was backing Pete up at a Hudson River event).
 Listen.
 Listen actively.
 Then share, both successes and failures, related to your learning journey on building a cooler relationship with energy, climate and communities.
 Build a chorus like Pete always did.

 And perhaps the most important point we centered on, particularly with abundant resources now at hand, was to shift the balance in climate activism from no to yes.